CoNG-harvard/bio_batch_BO/README.md

 ## System requirements

 The code requires installation of the Anaconda package.
 All required packages are listed in the environment.yaml file.
-The software has been tested on a 13-inch, 2020 Macbook Pro with 2 GhZ Quad-Core Intel Core i5 processor, 16GB RAM.
+The software has been tested on Mac, Windows and Linux platforms.
 There are no nonstandard hardware required.

 # Installation Guide